-Imagine this, you are watching a great movie you spent a long time looking for, filtering through thousands of options.
+Imagine you are watching the perfect movie you spent a long time looking for, filtering through tons of options.
 You grab your favorite snack, and as you enjoy the movie, something tiny yet nonsensical occurs during your perfect movie night.
 Of course, it would ruin your movie experience and sometimes makes the rest of the movie a burden to watch.

-1) Having to constantly have my remote in hand to turn down the absurdly loud action scenes, only to then have to crank the volume up for the next dialogue scene that is far too quiet.
+1) Constantly having my remote in hand to turn down the absurdly loud action scenes, only to then have to turn the volume up for the next dialogue scene that is far too quiet.

 Posted by u/aidanpryde98

 2) Badly implemented product placement.
-Product placement itself doesn’t bother me — like, if there’s a character driving a Toyota or eating a Pizza Hut pizza, I don’t mind.
-However, if there’s a pointless shot in the movie that shows a Bud Light logo for 10 full seconds, I do mind.
+If there’s a character driving a Toyota or eating a Pizza Hut pizza, viewers don’t mind it.
+However, if there’s a pointless shot in the movie that shows a Bud Light logo for 10 full seconds, it annoys the viewers.

 Posted by u/JaiTheGuy69

 3) Fight scenes where someone (it’s usually the villain) makes a big, almost fatal blow…but instead of finishing the job by smashing the brains in, they just start talking/bragging.
-And then, whoops, the fight is back on like nothing happened!
+And then all of a sudden the fight is back on like nothing happened!

 Posted by u/OldDonD